Jehad522/fdsfdfdf/README.md

 - Support Hotmail/Outlook

 ## Usage
-EmBomber should work on all Linux distros running Python 2.7 First, clone it by entering the following command in the terminal
+mBomber should work on all Linux distros running Python 2.7 First, clone it by entering the following command in the terminal
 ``` bash
 git clone https://github.com/jehad/mBomber.git